kryptokrona/kryptokrona-kotlin-sdk/SECURITY.md

 ## Reporting a Vulnerability

-If you find any vulnerability, please report them as an issue here or on [Kryptokrona Discord](https://discord.gg/VTgsTGS9b7) or Hugin Messenger in the group "Hugin Development".
-Join the group by using this group key: `4820de8e26d21981afe6de2ff7b62fa6aa01126482ca0faeff151886c73619e5`.
+If you find any vulnerability, please report them as an issue here or on [Kryptokrona Discord](https://discord.gg/VTgsTGS9b7) or Hugin Messenger in the group "Kryptokrona".
+Join the group by using this group key: `33909fb89783fb15b5c2df50ff7107c112c3b232681f77814c024c909c07e932` or by pressing "join" on the dashboard.